 ThinkScotland was established as a virtual think tank in 2006 by Scottish entrepreneur Robert Kilgour to encourage greater discussion in Scotland about economic, social and constitutional policies – from the perspective of mainly Scottish Conservative authors.

-The site relaunched in July 2012 seeking a far broader constituency as an independent not-for-profit debating forum with a cross section of topical, political and cultural writing.
-It aims to provide a regular daily columnist six days of the week supplemented by guest contributors on issues dear to them.
+The site relaunched in July 2012 seeking a far broader constituency as an independent not-for-profit debating forum with a cross-section of topical, political and cultural writing on a daily basis.

-Since that relaunch other generous benefactors, ranging from industrialists and inventors to community activists and individual donors, have come forward to give their financial support, large and small.
-They do not agree with everything that’s published but they recognise the need for a vital, dynamic debate in Scotland – as we’ll as a channel for lighthearted and humorous asides that make ThinkScotland a rounded and broad home for writing.
+Since that relaunch other generous donors have come forward to give their financial support, large and small.
+They need not agree with everything that’s published but they do recognise the need for a vital, dynamic debate in Scotland – as we’ll as a channel for lighthearted and humorous asides that make ThinkScotland a rounded and broad home for writing.

-Without the help of our supporters ThinkScotland would come to a sudden halt – if you want to join their ranks please donate using one of the buttons placed throughout the site.
+Without the help of our supporters ThinkScotland would come to a sudden halt – if you want to join their ranks please donate using one of the buttons placed at the end of articles throughout the site.
 Every donation of whatever currency helps.